Blog

 Non-compliance can potentially lead to steep fines — up to €20 million or 4% of global annual revenue.

 Before recording always notify all call participants that the call will be recorded and get their consent.
-The clearest way to do this is to have your representative verbally notify other participants at the beginning of the call and ask for their explicit consent to record.
-However, this manual approach is simply not scalable for call centers, customer support, and sales teams who manage thousands of calls daily.
+Have your representative verbally notify other participants at the beginning of the call.
+And then ask for their explicit consent to record.
+However, this manual approach is not scalable for call centers, customer support, and sales teams who manage thousands of calls daily.

 With the DialLink cloud-based phone system, it’s easy to create custom greetings like this for both inbound and outbound calls.
-In fact, DialLink’s AI-powered text-to-speech technology even enables you to create notifications in multiple languages — without the hassle and cost of hiring professional voice artists.
+In fact, DialLink’s AI-powered text-to-speech technology even enables you to create notifications in multiple languages.
+You don’t need to spend time or money hiring professional voice artists.

-To ensure call recording compliance, it is also essential to protect recorded data from unauthorized access and enforce data lifecycle controls.
+You also need to protect recorded data from unauthorized access and control how long you keep it.
 A robust approach should include the following measures:

-With DialLink, your call recordings are kept in encrypted storage to ensure data security.
-Additionally, you can manage access to the data using role-based access control (RBAC), which makes it easier to ensure that only appropriate personnel can access sensitive recordings.
+With DialLink, you keep your call recordings in encrypted storage to ensure data security.
+Additionally, you can manage access to the data using role-based access control (RBAC).
+It makes it easier to ensure that only appropriate personnel can access sensitive recordings.

-Make the policy easily accessible for all employees and regularly train everyone to reinforce best practices and educate them about the serious consequences of illegal call recordings.
+Make the policy easy for all employees to access.
+Train everyone regularly to reinforce best practices and to explain the serious consequences of illegal call recordings.

 Regularly reviewing call recording is essential to ensuring that all employees are following established policies.
 For example, if customer service representatives are required to obtain verbal consent before recording, managers should ensure compliance by conducting quality checks.

-However, verifying compliance by checking recordings can be challenging — after all, consent must be granted before the rep is permitted to press the “Record” button.
-As a user-friendly VoIP phone system, DialLink enables managers to use the group calling feature to connect to live calls and listen in real time to confirm that consent scripts are properly followed.
+However, verifying compliance by checking recordings can be challenging.
+After all, consent must be granted before the rep is permitted to press the “Record” button.
+DialLink enables managers to use the group calling feature to connect to live calls and listen in real time to confirm that consent scripts are properly followed.

 Call recording laws change over time, so organizations need to stay updated on relevant legal developments.
-Be on the lookout for new and revised requirements for recording practices at the regional, national, state, and local levels.
+Watch for new and revised requirements for recording practices at the regional, national, state, and local levels.

 Regularly review and update your call recording policy, especially when entering new markets or adapting to new regulations.
 Consult legal experts to ensure continued compliance with current regulations.

 Call recording is an extremely valuable tool for businesses, but it comes with serious legal responsibilities.
-To minimize legal risks and maintain customer trust, organizations must understand and adhere to applicable laws, industry regulations, and best practices.
+Businesses must understand and adhere to applicable laws, industry regulations, and best practices.
+All these helps minimize legal risks and maintain customer trust.
 By implementing robust compliance measures, businesses can ensure they use call recordings both legally and ethically.

 The DialLink business phone system makes it easier for you to implement many of the core best practices recommended for call recording compliance.
 With capabilities like custom greetings, group calling, role-based access control, and encrypted storage, you can responsibly take advantage of the many business benefits of call recording.